vsallaberry/vsensorsdemo/README.md

 **vsensorsdemo** is a test program for libvsensors.
 This program uses libvsensors (<https://github.com/vsallaberry/libvsensors>) which uses vlib (<https://github.com/vsallaberry/vlib>).

-NOTE: This is a work in progress, this program is not no fully operational yet.
+NOTE: This is a work in progress, this program is not fully operational yet.

 ## System requirements
 - A somewhat capable compiler (gcc/clang), make (GNU,BSD), sh (sh/bash/ksh)